Last updated: January 2026

 Newborns don’t need daily baths - 2-3 times per week is enough.
 Start with sponge baths until the umbilical cord stump falls off (usually 1-3 weeks), then transition to tub baths.
 Use lukewarm water (test with elbow), never leave baby unattended even for a second, and keep baths short (5-10 minutes).
 Bathing your newborn can feel scary at first, but with the right technique, it becomes a lovely bonding experience!

-Reassurance: It’s completely normal to feel nervous about your first baby bath.
+Reassurance: It’s perfectly understandable to feel nervous about your first baby bath.
 Take it slow, and you’ll both get comfortable quickly.

 Before You Start: Timing Matters